 - It is part of the responsible conduct of research. - It demonstrates that your research has been conducted according to the highest ethical standards.
-It is important to protect the dignity, rights and welfare of all those involved in the research (whether they are participants, researchers or third parties) - It is a University requirement. - It is now the expectation and in some cases formal requirement of funding bodies.
+It is important to protect the dignity, rights and welfare of all those involved in the research (whether they are participants, researchers or third parties) - It is a University requirement. - It is the formal requirement of funding bodies.

-What to do
+What to do:

-- Check if and how you need to apply for approval: Visit the Central University Research Ethics Committee (CUREC) site and identify if you need a CUREC form filled in using the decision flowchart.
-You can also check where and how to apply for ethical approval with the flowcharts here. - Decide whether your project needs CUREC 1A or CUREC 2: This depends on the sort of research you are doing and the information it involves.
+- Check how to apply for ethics approval: Visit the Central University Research Ethics Committee (CUREC) site and check where and how to apply for ethical approval with the flowcharts here. - Decide whether your project needs CUREC 1A or CUREC 2: This depends on the sort of research you are doing and the information it involves.
 To check which you will need, fill in the first section of the CUREC 1A checklist form; the form will advise you whether to continue with the CUREC 1A application or start a CUREC 2.
-Application forms for both sorts of ethical approval are available here under "How to apply". - Apply well in advance: When writing any CUREC application, assume that you are the expert in your topic area and explain your project methods simply and clearly.
+Application forms for both sorts of ethical approval are available here under "How to apply".

+• Apply well in advance: When writing any CUREC application, assume that you are the expert in your topic area and explain your project methods simply and clearly.
 This includes giving a clear idea of potential ethical issues and how you propose to address them.
 Remember that the ethics committee partially relies on your expertise as a researcher in your field, in order to be clear about the ethics of your project.

 It is likely your application will need documents to support it and help to explain what you are doing.
 These documents can be broadly classified as for external (participant) or internal (researcher) use.
-Documents for external use include invitation letters/emails, information sheets, written consent forms, oral consent scripts, project recruitment advertisements, participant-completion surveys or questionnaires (paper or online).
-Please see the main CUREC page on informed consent for more details.
-Documents for internal use include sample research instruments (researcher-completion surveys or questionnaires, semi-structured interview guides), detailed study protocols, and record of oral consent forms.
-Please use only documents templates approved by CUREC.
+Documents for external use include: (i) participant recruitment materials, i.e. adverts and invitation letters/emails, (ii) participant information sheets, written consent forms, oral consent scripts, and (iii) participantcompletion surveys, or questionnaires (paper or online).
+Please see the main CUREC page on informed consent for full details.
+Documents for internal use include sample research instruments (researcher-completion surveys or questionnaires, semi-structured interview guides and scripts), detailed study protocols, and record of oral consent forms.
+Please use only the most recent versions of the documents templates downloaded from CUREC website.